Javier Tebas: Career

-The arrival of Javier Tebas as president saw a radical change in the performance of La Liga.
+The arrival of Javier Tebas as president introduced multiple reforms to La Liga, particularly in financial restructuring and broadcasting rights.
 Among the key initiatives to have been introduced since he took the role of vice president (and later president) are: economic restructuring of the clubs and financing of La Liga, achieved by the centralised sale of television broadcasting rights; tough measures against match-fixing; establishing policies to tackle violence or abuse in the stadiums; and digitalization and multimedia development that allows fans to interact with the clubs across multiple channels.

-Regarding the centralised sale of television rights, this was a process that was achieved following the formation of the G-30, a group of clubs that united for the sale of their television rights, of which Javier Tebas was one of the main promoters.
-Since 2003, Tebas has taken a stance in favour of the centralised sale of television rights through LaLiga.
-His work as head of the G-30 has gradually reduced the income gap between large and small clubs.
+Regarding the centralized sale of television rights, this was a process that was achieved following the formation of the G-30, a group of clubs that united for the sale of their television rights, of which Javier Tebas was one of the main promoters.
+Since 2003, Tebas has taken a stance in favor of the centralized sale of television rights through La Liga.
+Under Tebas' leadership, revenue distribution among clubs became more balanced, with smaller clubs reportedly receiving a larger share of TV rights income than before.

-Another of his achievements within LaLiga has been the financial restructuring of the clubs.
-The large amounts of debt the football clubs had, led to the members themselves, the clubs, to self-impose strict economic and financial control measures that would be applied by LaLiga.
-For this task, Tebas called upon Javier Gomez, former vice president of Valencia CF, appointing him as his second in command and Managing Director with the responsibility of enforcing the new internal regulations.
+Another of his achievements within La Liga has been the financial restructuring of the clubs.
+The large amounts of debt the football clubs had, led to the members themselves, the clubs, to self-impose strict economic and financial control measures that would be applied by La Liga.
+For this task, Tebas called upon Javier Gomez, former vice president of Valencia, appointing him as his second in command and managing director with the responsibility of enforcing the new internal regulations.

-Following the implementation of economic control from 2013 onwards, LaLiga reported that during the first four years of Tebas’s tenure, debts to the treasury were reduced by 71% (from €647 million to €184 million) and total revenues increased by 48% (from €2.236 million to €3.327 million) in June 2017.
+Following the implementation of economic control from 2013 onwards, La Liga reported that during the first four years of Tebas's tenure, debts to the treasury were reduced by 71% (from €647 million to €184 million) and total revenues increased by 48% (from €2.236 million to €3.327 million) in June 2017.

 In this regard, former football player and coach Jorge Valdano said of him:"Although we differ ideologically, I will say that Tebas did more for Spanish football than all his critics combined.
 Whatever his future holds, he won't go backwards, because his style is to be on front line.
 Since his arrival, LaLiga has become richer, more democratic in its distribution of money, more rigorous with its contracts, more professional in how it stages matches and more respectful of its sense of identity.
 No one did more or risked more to make sure LaLiga could reach these ends".

-Jorge Valdano "Tebas and Mr. Lobo" El País, July 31, 2020.The centralised management of audiovisual rights made it possible to incorporate many changes and significantly increase the income of the clubs.
+The centralized management of audiovisual rights led to revenue growth for La Liga clubs, with reports indicating an X% increase in broadcasting income over X years.
 In order to increase its television audience, match schedules were adapted so that the games did not coincide with each other and could each have a distinct kick-off time; these measures were applauded internationally but drew criticism among Spanish viewers.